Meal Planning Around Leftovers To Stretch the Food Budget

 Plan Your Meals Around What You Have on Hand

-Here’s how I plan to use up everything I found in my fridge this week:
+Here’s how I planned to use up everything I found in my fridge:

-Ricotta cheese: I plan to buy manicotti or lasagna noodles and make one of the two.
-When money is tight, I’ll make a lasagna casserole with pasta I already have in the house.
+Ricotta cheese: I bought lasagna noodles and made lasagna.
+When money is tight, I make a lasagna casserole with pasta I already have in the house.
+I could have also made manicotti to use up my ricotta cheese.

-Sour cream and whipping cream: I have a white chicken chili recipe that uses both sour cream and some whipping cream, so I will put that on our weekly menu.
+Sour cream and whipping cream: I have a white chicken chili recipe that uses both sour cream and some whipping cream, so I put that on our weekly menu.
 My family loves this chili, and it is very easy to make.
-I can also use part of the cooked chicken in the fridge for the chili.
+I also used part of the cooked chicken in the fridge for the chili.

-The leftover chicken and rice casserole will be used for dinner one night or for lunch one day.
+The leftover chicken and rice casserole was used for dinner one night, but I could have also used if for lunch.

-Cooked chicken, cheese and sour cream: I will use the rest of the cooked chicken to make chicken enchiladas or quesadillas.
-I can use some of the sliced cheese I need to use up in either of these recipes, too.
-I can also finish off the rest of the sour cream that I don’t use in the chicken chili.
+Cooked chicken, cheese and sour cream: I used the rest of the cooked chicken to make chicken enchiladas.
+Quesadillas would have worked, too.
+I used some of the sliced cheese I needed to use up in the enchiladas, too.
+I also finished off the rest of the sour cream that I didn’t use in the chicken chili.

-Apples: The granny smith apples could be used in an apple crisp, but I am going to use the apples to make a homemade apple oatmeal coffee cake that we really like.
+Apples: I used the granny smith apples to make a homemade apple oatmeal coffee cake that we really like.
+Or I could have used them to make Apple Crisp.

-Lemon: The lemon will be used to make some hummus, and I can make some homemade pita bread to go with it for lunch one day.
+Lemon: The lemon was used to make some hummus, and I made some homemade pita bread to go with it for lunch one day.

-Cheese: The sliced cheese will be used for grilled cheese sandwiches as well as the enchiladas or quesadillas mentioned above.
+Cheese: The sliced cheese was used for grilled cheese sandwiches as well as the enchiladas or quesadillas mentioned above.

-Cabbage: The cabbage defintely needs to be used, so I will make a stir fry this week.
+Cabbage: The cabbage definitely needed to be used, so I made a stir fry.

 Freeze What You Can’t Use